viion/XIVPads-LodestoneAPI/README.md

 **General Notes**
 - If you have problems, please create an issue on here.
-- The indentation is "4 spaces" for tabs, if you set your IDE to this it will look nice.
+- The tab indent size is "4 spaces", if you set your IDE to this it will look nice.

 **Implemented**
 - Character Search